“She’s just so…. entitled!”

 Validate their thinking, celebrate their explorations.
 You don’t have to agree with them, and you can still offer connections.

-There are so many great returns when we make space for our teen’s egocentric, self-centered entitlement.
+There are so many great returns when we make space for our teen’s egocentric, self-centered entitlement (rather than focus on how much they look like an entitled teen).
 To name a few:

 We’ll talk about what’s going on in your family and how I can help you create a lot more cooperation, ease, and connection in your home.